prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ## In a nutshell

-Withdrawals are initiated by updating the `withdrawal_credentials` field on the validator with an Ethereum address of your choosing using your mnemonic.
+Withdrawals are initiated by updating the `withdrawal_credentials` field on the validator to an Ethereum address of your choosing using your mnemonic.

 **note: updating the `withdrawal_credentials` is irreversible, so you must carefully verify the Ethereum address you wish to receive your funds in**